SiddheshFadnavis/Data-Science-And-Machine-Learning-Resources/README.md

 # Data-Science-And-Machine-Learning-Resources
-A complete list of resources for Data Science and Machine Learning.
+ Tutorials, books and other study material for Data Science and Machine Learning.
+Resources include various topics such as Mathematics, Statistics, Machine Learning Algorithms and Big Data.